-The PPP loan was set to mature five years from the date of first disbursement of proceeds to the Organization (the "PPP Loan Date") and accrued interest at a fixed rate of 1%.
-Payments were deferred for at least the first six months and payable in 54 equal, consecutive monthly installments of principal and interest commencing upon expiration of the deferral period of the PPP Loan Date.
-The Organization used the proceeds for purposes consistent with the PPP.
+The First PPP Loan was set to mature five years from the date of first disbursement of proceeds to the Organization (the "PPP Loan Date").
+The Second PPP Loan was set to mature five years from the date of the first disbursement of proceeds to the Organization.
+The PPP Loans accrued interest at a fixed rate of 1%.
+Payments on the non-forgiven portion of the PPP Loans were deferred until the date on which the amount of forgiveness was determined.

 U.S. GAAP does not contain authoritative accounting standards for forgivable loans provided by governmental entities.
 Absent authoritative accounting standards, interpretative guidance issued and commonly applied by financial statement preparers allows for the selection of accounting policies amongst acceptable alternatives.
 Based on the facts and circumstances, the Organization has determined it most appropriate to account for the PPP loan proceeds under the conditional contribution model within ASC 958-605.
 Under the conditional contribution model, the Organization recognizes the proceeds received as a refundable advance, and subsequently recognizes grant revenue as the conditions are met.
 Conditions are deemed to be met as the allowable expenses are incurred.
 The Organization deemed the conditional contribution model to be the most appropriate accounting policy for this arrangement based on the nature of the PPP loan program.
-As of December 31, 2020, \$23,382 is included in "Grants" in the accompanying statement of activities.
+As of December 31, 2021 and 2020, \$32,030 and \$23,382, respectively, are included in "Grants" in the accompanying statements of activities.